gajus/table/README.md

 ### Padding Cell Content

 `paddingLeft` and `paddingRight` properties control content padding within a cell.
-Property value represents a number of whitespaces using to pad the content.
+Property value represents a number of whitespaces used to pad the content.

 ```js
 let data,